 It also means strengthen the enabling regulatory environment (laws, policies and plans) to better enable and complement local action and inclusive community empowerment.

 In the IFRC we are committed to being the best partner that we can to local communities -- to accompany them on their resilience journey and help them ‘accelerate’ their progress.
-We are strengthening our own capacities and systems, through tools like the Road To Resilience, which I invite you all to review, use, and even come back to us with comments or ideas on how we can make our approach better.
-We have already seen a significant expansion in our members’ acitivties and invesments in disaster risk reduction; Water, Santitation, and Hygience; and Community-based Health and First Aid.
+We are strengthening our own capacities and systems, through tools like the RoadMap to Community Resilience, which I invite you all to review, use, and even come back to us with comments or ideas on how we can make our approach better.
+We have already seen a significant expansion in our members’ activities and invesments in disaster risk reduction; Water, Santitation, and Hygience; and Community-based Health and First Aid.
 For example between 2015 and 2016, we have seen an increase of __________ in our collective DRR programming.
 So we are looking forward to continued ‘acceleration’ in all of these programme areas in the years ahead.
 We are also expanding our own corps of volunteers (now 17 million strong) and working with partners like you to recognize and empower volunteering of all types (community, corporate, organizational, and even virtual) as a key element for civic engagement and local action.

 Finally, the IFRC is committed to enhancing local capacity through partnerships.
 Together with UNICEF, WFP, the Connecting Business initiative (of which UNDP, OCHA, and UN-ISDR are partners), and the Global Resilience Partnership, the IFRC is leading the One Billion Coalition for Resilience (1BC) with the goal to engage at least one person in every family, every business, and every community to take action to increase their preparedness and reduce their vulnerability.
 Together we plan to activitely engage 1 billion people by 2025 and provide opportunities for them and for their communities to record their actions as contributions toward the SDGs.
 By linking our networks to make more opportunities available locally, we can ‘make local resilience actions count’ and multiply through our networks.

-Come join us in our side events this afternoon to learn more about 1BC, Forecast-based Financing, and other related initiatives.
+Come join us in our side events this afternoon to learn more about 1BC, Forecast-based Financing, and other related initiatives, such as the RoadMap to Community Resilience Ignite Stage event.

 Together we can share and expand the culture of civic engagement, community volunteerism and empowerment which will be crucial to the success of the Sendai Framework.
 I look forward to the comments from our esteemed colleagues in the panel to start us off in this direction together and to all of your insights as well.